nitrogendragon/C-SDL2/readme.md

 purely code format no executable like with a Unity project at this time so I recommend Visual Studio as it is what I am working in or any other IDE you are familiar with that you know runs C++

 Also note that some setup is required for SDL2 to work.
 The following links to the tutorial series I have been following to get me started and goes through the setup at least for visual studios, however it should be similar in other IDE's.
+Note: there is another video in the series for MAC users

 [SDL2 VS setup](https://www.youtube.com/watch?v=QQzAHcojEKg&list=PLhfAbcv9cehhkG7ZQK0nfIGJC_C-wSLrx&index=1)